opentelekomcloud/docs-next/docs/best-practices/storage/object-storage-service/migrating-local-data-to-obs.md

 2. Enable Direct Connect.

     Log in to Direct Connect Console, fill in the application form and submit an order.
 After the administrator approves the application, you can pay for the order and contact the carrier for physical line connections.
-Open Telekom Cloud engineers will assist in configuring the connection.
+T Cloud Public engineers will assist in configuring the connection.
 For details, see [Enabling Direct Connect](https://docs.otc.t-systems.com/direct-connect/umn/getting_started/enabling_direct_connect/index.html#dc-02-0200).

 3. Start data transmission.